MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

 #### Step 3

-From the DPM/MABS server you're trying to configure offline backup, do the following actions:
+From the DPM/MABS server you're trying to configure offline backup, do the following:

 1. Open the **Manage computer certificate application** > **Personal** tab and look for the certificate with the name `CB_AzureADCertforOfflineSeeding_<ResourceId>`.
 2. Select the certificate above, right-click **All Tasks** and **Export** without private key, in the .cer format.